CuttingEEG/EEG100Manifesto/docs/responsibility.md

 /// details | 3.6 Using research resources, equipment and data thoughtfully
     type: info

 While non-invasive EEG often appears low-impact compared to more resource-intensive methods, individual projects can still consume substantial time, funding, and materials—particularly if their design is inefficient or redundant.
-Consequently, reviewing existing datasets and clarifying genuine methodological advances before embarking on new recordings are essential steps to ensure our collective use of participant time and laboratory resources remains both ethical and environmentally sound.
-By being judicious about data collection, we both respect our participants and optimize the use of laboratory, computational, and environmental resources.
+Consequently, reviewing existing datasets and clarifying genuine methodological advances before embarking on new recordings are essential to ensure our collective use of participant time and laboratory resources remains ethical and environmentally sound.
+By being judicious about data collection, we respect our participants and optimize the use of laboratory, computational, and environmental resources.

 Further, the production and disposal of scientific equipment contribute significantly to pollution and waste.
-Encouraging **equipment pooling, and sharing**, or applying the 3Rs approach (“Reduce, Reuse, Recycle” [Marques & Fritzen Gomes, 2020](references.md#Marques2020)) in the lab can help reduce the demand for new devices and extend the lifespan of existing ones.
+Encouraging **equipment pooling, sharing**, or applying a 3Rs approach (“Reduce, Reuse, Recycle” [Marques & Fritzen Gomes, 2020](references.md#Marques2020)) in the lab can help reduce the demand for new devices and extend the lifespan of existing ones.
 By reducing resource usage and waste production, we not only lessen our environmental impact but also encourage a more collaborative and cost-effective research environment.

-Likewise, our field generates vast volumes of data, and we bear a responsibility to make sure they are fully utilized.
+Likewise, our field generates vast volumes of data, and we are responsible for ensuring they are fully utilized.
 Meta-analyses—where multiple teams aggregate already-collected datasets—also decrease resource usage, strengthen collaboration, and foster more reliable findings ([Koile & Cristia, 2021](references.md#Koile2021)).
-To facilitate sharing and reuse, it is essential to standardize data acquisition and analysis and to manage data according to the FAIR principles [(Wilkinson et al., 2016)](references.md#Wilkinson2016), ensuring that it remains Findable, Accessible, Interoperable, and Reusable (See also Section 1.2).
+To facilitate sharing and reuse, it is essential to standardize data acquisition and analysis and to manage data according to the FAIR principles [(Wilkinson et al., 2016c)](references.md#Wilkinson2016), ensuring that it remains Findable, Accessible, Interoperable, and Reusable (See also Section 1.2).

 ///